Stories

 The Elixir of Life for Open Source Projects

-This post will try to be as brutally honest1
+This post will try to be frank.
+If we are wrong, please tell us.1

 There’s several factors that are pulling open source projects in different directions.
 Here’s a recap from the previous posts (1st here 2nd here and 3rd here ) along with some other factors.